Bridging the Rossby number gap in rapidly rotating thermal convection: Introduction

-A major obstacle in the study of rapidly rotating convection, even in the highly idealized setting of RRRBC, is the difficulty, to date, of attaining the extremely low Ekman numbers, typically $10^{-12}$ or smaller (cf. Table 1), that characterize geo- and astrophysical flows.
-By contrast, current state-of-the-art DNS of the full Navier-Stokes-Boussinesq equations that describe RRRBC have been restricted to $\ekman \gtrsim 10^{-8}$ \cite{kunnen2016transition,guervilly2019turbulent,Song_Shishkina_Zhu_2024, song2024direct}, despite enormous computational efforts.
-Inclusion of magnetic effects in the simulations to capture the capability for dynamo action, as well as spherical shell geometry, further limits the reported range of nearly all studies to $\ekman\gtrsim 10^{-7}$, ${\rm Re}_H\lesssim 10^3$ \cite{schaeffer2017turbulent,cooper2020subcritical,mason2022magnetoconvection,kolhey2022influence, gastine2023latitudinal}, although $\rm Ek=10^{-8}$ has been achieved in this context\cite{aubert2017spherical} but at great computational expense; simulations down to $\ek=10^{-10}$ are available for {\it linearized} dynamics only \cite{he2022internal}.
-In state-of-the-art laboratory experiments, the accessible parameter space is even more restricted, to $\ek\gtrsim 10^{-7}$\cite{shew2005liquid,aurnou2015rotating,rajaei2017exploring,lu2021heat,hawkins2023laboratory}.
-These accessible parameter values in numerical or laboratory experiments are orders of magnitude larger than the estimates for realistic geo-/astrophysical applications.
-On the other hand, existing reduced equations \cite{sprague2006numerical}, known as the non-hydrostatic quasi-geostrophic (NHQG) equations, describe the dynamics in the limit $\ek\to 0$, but their applicability is by construction confined to asymptotically small values of $\ek$.
-This leaves an unexplored gap corresponding to small but finite Ekman numbers, precisely the regime that is most relevant for geophysical and astrophysical applications.
+A major obstacle in the study of rapidly rotating convection, even in the highly idealised setting of RRRBC, is the difficulty, to date, of attaining the extremely low Ekman numbers, typically $10^{-12}$ or smaller (cf. table~\ref{Table:Paramo}), that characterize geo- and astrophysical flows.
+By contrast, current state-of-the-art DNS of the full Navier-Stokes-Boussinesq equations that describe RRRBC have been restricted to $\ekman \gtrsim 10^{-8}$ \citep{kunnen2016transition,guervilly2019turbulent,song2024direct,Song_Shishkina_Zhu_2024}, despite enormous computational effort.
+Inclusion of magnetic fields in the simulations to capture the capability for dynamo action, as well as spherical shell geometry, further limits the reported range of nearly all studies to $\ekman\gtrsim 10^{-7}$, ${Re}_H\lesssim 10^3$ \citep{schaeffer2017turbulent,cooper2020subcritical,mason2022magnetoconvection,kolhey2022influence,majumder2024self,gastine2023latitudinal}; simulations down to $\ekman=10^{-10}$ are available for {\it linearised} dynamics only \citep{he2022internal}.
+State-of-the-art laboratory experiments are likewise restricted to $\ekman\gtrsim 10^{-8}$ \citep{shew2005liquid,aurnou2015rotating,rajaei2017exploring,cheng2020laboratory,lu2021heat,hawkins2023laboratory,potherat2024seven} although the Eindhoven TROCONVEX experiment is in principle capable of achieving yet lower $\ekman\sim 5\times 10^{-9}$, cf.~\cite{chengGAFD18}.
+These accessible parameter values in numerical or laboratory experiments are orders of magnitude larger than the estimates for realistic geo- and astrophysical applications.
+On the other hand, existing reduced equations \citep{kJ98a,mS06}, known as the non-hydrostatic quasi-geostrophic (NHQG) equations, describe the dynamics in the limit $\ekman\to 0$, but their applicability is, by construction, confined to asymptotically small values of $\ekman$.
+This leaves an unexplored gap corresponding to small but finite Ekman numbers, precisely the regime that is most relevant for geo- and astrophysical applications.

 It is extremely rare to have a numerical or laboratory approach that allows one to span the parameter range from prototypical laboratory and DNS settings all the way to realistic geophysical and astrophysical settings.
 Remarkably, taking advantage of the characteristics of rapidly rotating thermal convection leads to a new numerical approach that relies on appropriately rescaled equations, and enables exploration of this very wide parameter range.